 After you have configured a flat group in LDAP for Nimsoft administrators such as "Nimsoft-Admins", and the user(s) are a direct member of that group in the AD, when you are logged in to the Infrastructure Manager, in the IM Menu:

 Select or define a new ACL, e.g., NMS_ADMINS

-Then Click the "Set Ldap Group" button to set the LDAP group for that ACL.
-As a result of clicking on the button "Set LDAP Group" you should see a list of LDAP groups populated in the window INCLUDING the one you created in AD, e.g., Nimsoft-Admins.
+Then Click the "Set LDAP Group" button to set the LDAP group for that ACL.
+As a result of clicking on the button "Set LDAP Group" you should see a list of LDAP groups populated in the window INCLUDING the one you created in the AD, e.g., Nimsoft-Admins.